Wills: plain & simple they enable you to choose what happens to your estate on death.

 Without a Will you have no say in how your estate will be dealt with or by whom.
 The Rules of Intestacy will govern what happens to your assets if you do not have a Will.
-Your family may not have all that you wish or their future may be complicated by assets going elsewhere.
+Your family may not end up with all that you wish or their future may be complicated by assets going elsewhere or into unnecessary trusts.
 It can also lead to delay in Probate as no one has any immediate authority to deal with your estate.

 You decide when you make a Will who you leave your assets to.
-As soon as you begin to save, purchase your first home, have your first child or inherit money a Will becomes more important.
-It needs to be reviewed regularly and particularly when there is a life changing event (e.g. a birth, marriage, death or inheritance).
+As soon as you begin to save, purchase your first home, have your first child or inherit money a Will becomes important.
+It needs to be reviewed regularly and particularly when there is a life changing event like a birth, marriage, divorce or death .

 As long as you are able to give instructions and have capacity to make a Will you can.
 You choose who you want to be your executor.
 You choose who you want to be the guardian of your young children.
 You choose who you leave your personal items to and you choose who you want to receive your money, your home and your stocks and shares.

 Many people think that making a Will is easy.
 It can be, but your assets, the value of those assets, your personal circumstances and where you live can make things much more complicated.
 Wills can help with these complications too.
-However, the real value in making a Will in our opinion is the surrounding aspects: the opportunity to consider the future; to plan; to consider things that normally get overtaken by living life (or work); and the advice we provide.
+However, the real value in making a Will, in our opinion, is the surrounding aspects: the opportunity to consider the future; to plan; to consider things that normally get overtaken by living life and work; and the advice we provide.